Arya-TS/MathematicsForComputing/Assignment-06-Statistical_Departments/README.md

 A report prepared for the **Mathematics for Computing** course.

-The report examines the role, organisation, activities, and functions of statistical departments in Kerala and the statistical system of India.
+The report examines the role, organisation, activities and functions of statistical departments in Kerala and the statistical system of India.

 ## Files